arturogalan/vue-and-AWS-serverles/README.md

 npm run build
 npm run test:e2e
 ```
-An instance of cypress will be opened and the user can select 'Start E2E testing in Chrome' and click in the limecode spec file
+An instance of cypress will be opened and the user can select 'Start E2E testing in Chrome' and click in the greencode spec file
 Then the set of tests will be executed against the real lambda cloud functions

 ![e2e visual execution](/screenshots/e2etests.png)